Naeural AI OS -- Decentralized ubiquitous computing MLOps execution engine: Architecture

 \subsection{A top-down view}

-The proposed decentralized architecture, as illustrated in \textbf{\figurename{\ref{fig:aixp_overall}}}, is grounded in the well-established design of validator-like \textbf{AiXpand Processing Nodes}, which facilitate regional or global aggregation of \textbf{AiXpand Processing Node Pools}.
-Distinct from traditional validators responsible for blockchain protocol consensus, the primary function of an \textbf{AiXpand Validator Node} pertains to job validation and communication aggregation.
-Concurrently, all \textbf{AiXpand Processing Nodes} participate in a private blockchain consensus, ensuring secure and immutable job execution and data transfers.
+The proposed decentralized architecture, as illustrated in \textbf{\figurename{\ref{fig:aixp_overall}}}, is grounded in the well-established design of validator-like \textbf{Naeural Processing Nodes}, which facilitate regional or global aggregation of \textbf{Naeural Processing Node Pools}.
+Distinct from traditional validators responsible for blockchain protocol consensus, the primary function of an \textbf{Naeural Validator Node} pertains to job validation and communication aggregation.
+Concurrently, all \textbf{Naeural Processing Nodes} participate in a private blockchain consensus, ensuring secure and immutable job execution and data transfers.

-The overall \textbf{AiXpand Ecosystem} encompasses various middleware components, including IoT message broker tools and REST APIs for diverse use-cases.
-At its core is the \textbf{AiXpand Execution Engine (E2)}, depicted in Figure \ref{fig:ee}, along with its platform-agnostic SDKs.
-The \textbf{E2} can be deployed on a wide array of target operating systems and hardware devices, with or without advanced GPU compute capabilities. \textbf{AiXpand} employs both a private proprietary lite blockchain for internal use and an external public mainnet blockchain for microtransactions orchestrated by individual \textbf{E2} processing nodes.
+The overall \textbf{Naeural Ecosystem} encompasses various middleware components, including IoT message broker tools and REST APIs for diverse use-cases.
+At its core is the \textbf{Naeural Execution Engine (E2)}, depicted in Figure \ref{fig:ee}, along with its platform-agnostic SDKs.
+The \textbf{E2} can be deployed on a wide array of target operating systems and hardware devices, with or without advanced GPU compute capabilities. \textbf{Naeural} employs both a private proprietary lite blockchain for internal use and an external public mainnet blockchain for microtransactions orchestrated by individual \textbf{E2} processing nodes.
 Consequently, each \textbf{E2} is uniquely identified and recognized within the network through a public blockchain (mainnet) non-fungible utility token.
 The subsequent paragraphs will discuss the primary decentralized processing distribution and the integration of a microtransaction-based worker reward system.

 Although a comprehensive tokenomics strategy is proposed, it has not yet been publicly released.
-This paper focuses on the high-level technological aspects related to the \textbf{AiXpand E2 Node Deeds}' interaction with the protocol, the fundamental principles of oracle-like communication between the \textbf{mainnet blockchain (BC)} and \textbf{AiXpand E2s}, and the overall algorithmic approach for reward distribution \ref{alg:joballoc}\ref{alg:jobexec}\ref{alg:rewards}.
+This paper focuses on the high-level technological aspects related to the \textbf{Naeural E2 Node Deeds}' interaction with the protocol, the fundamental principles of oracle-like communication between the \textbf{mainnet blockchain (BC)} and \textbf{Naeural E2s}, and the overall algorithmic approach for reward distribution \ref{alg:joballoc}\ref{alg:jobexec}\ref{alg:rewards}.

 In \textbf{\figurename{\ref{fig:aixp_overall}}} the regional validation nodes coordinate the communication between nearby local nodes as well as provide inter-region distributed ledger data synchronization.